5 Super Eco-Friendly Diapers (Disposable & Biodegradable)

 That was until James gave me some to use when we stayed over for Thanksgiving.

-No leaks.
-No diaper rash.
-No chafing.
-Definitely an eco-friendly diaper brand I would use again if I’d run out of DYPER.
+We didn't experience any leaks, diaper rash, or chafing.
+So this is definitely an eco-friendly diaper brand I would use again if I ran out of DYPER.

 We Say: I prefer eco-friendly disposable diapers over cloth diapers (see The Final Word at the end of this article).